The Hermitian Distance degree of an Algebraic Variety: The HD discriminant

 \section{The HD discriminant}

 For the Euclidean distance problem, the \emph{ED discriminant} $\Sigma_X\subseteq\V$ of a real algebraic variety $X\subseteq\V$ is defined in \cite{dhost2014}.
-This variety posses many properties, in particular it contains the points for which a critical point of the Euclidean distance has multiplicity greater than one, moreover the number of critical points changes only on neighborhoods of points in $\Sigma_X$.
+This variety possesses many properties, in particular the number of critical points is constant on the different chambers defined by $\Sigma_X$.

-We apply similar concepts for the Hermitian case. \paragraph{}
+We apply similar concepts for the Hermitian case.